 Tell the truth – even when it does not benefit you personally.
 If you cannot deliver your product or service at a certain time, then tell the buyer.
 Be honest and then give them some time frame options that you can deliver.
 Don’t offer terms you cannot honor.
 Tell them right away what you can and cannot do.
 If you make a mistake on a customer’s order, then admit it, take the blame and make amends.
 In most cases, a customer simply wants an acknowledgement of fault and a sincere effort to fix the problem.

 10. Qualify, Qualify, Qualify

-Never assume that a sales call should lead to a sale.
-Not everyone who meets with you can or will buy.
+How do you become a better salesperson?
+Qualify.
+Never assume that a sales call should automatically lead to a sale.
+Not everyone who meets with you either can or will buy.
 It’s your job to distinguish between good customers, bad customers, and those who will simply waste your time.
 Since not all business is good business, be sure to qualify first – sell second.
 Attempting to sell to an unqualified buyer fills your pipeline with junk, wastes your time and adversely affects your forecast.